lucaorio/intentio/readme.md

 - Space and space layout manipulation: *Karabiner → Shell script → Nero*
 - Window tiling: *Karabiner → Shell script → Nero*

-For a more granular understanding of events trigger a refresh, search for `refresh-uebersicht.sh` in the `yabairc` or `karabiner.kdn` files.
+For a more granular understanding of the events triggering a refresh, search for `refresh-uebersicht.sh` in the `yabairc` or `karabiner.kdn` files.

 ## License